 - Day trips: Depending on distances, one can avail any of the above mentioned transport modes to get to ruins, small towns or cenotes.
 Along with those, there’s also the option of Ado buses and Collectivos (shared vans) that ply on certain routes.
 Both Ado buses and collectivos can be accessed from Tulum town.

 After testing the waters on the first couple of days, we managed to strike a good deal with a taxi driver to take us to the ruins and a cenote on a day and drop us to the airport on our last day.
 After all, growing up in a country that loves negotiating has its perks 😉

 - Tourism has only begun to boom in Tulum, and the restaurants in the playa are starting to cater to a global palette.
 The region is rich in local produce and as vegetarians we thoroughly enjoyed the quality of fresh food, both in playa and the pueblo area.
 We found a surprising number of delicious local restaurants in the town that were highly inexpensive compared to the ones in playa.
-We’ll be sharing a post on all that we ate soon 🙂
+Check out our list of some of the restaurants serving great vegetarian fare in Tulum.

 - Many restaurants on the playa don’t publish their menu prices online, so walk around, check out prices and then make a choice.

 - It is cheaper to eat in the pueblo region.

 - If you’re visiting Tulum for a short time like us, avoid drinking house water.
 Most restaurants offer bottled water for a price and some hotels include bottled water in their rooms too.